Recently updated on June 25th, 2024 at 09:21 am

 Hotel Info for Höfn

-This is one of the most beautiful locations we have ever stayed.
-This hotel linked here is remote and has some breathtaking views of the glaciers and mountains.
-They offer dining, but you are also not too far from town.
+This is one of the most beautiful locations we have ever stayed in.
+This remote hotel linked here has some breathtaking views of the glaciers and mountains.
+It offers on-site dining, but you are also not too far from town.

 Day 4 – Wild East Coast & Highlands